 One of Howard’s major contributions to the LGBT+ community was her work in organizing the Christopher Street Liberation Day March to commemorate the first anniversary of the Stonewall Riots.
 This march was one of the first public events where LGBT+ people proudly and publicly claimed their identities.

 The Christopher Street Liberation Day March was a turning point in LGBT+ history as people, for the first time, demanded to be seen by the general public for who they were.
 This iconic parade in New York influenced other cities around the world to organize similar events.

 You needed some kind of help organizing some type of protest or something in social justice?
 All you had to do was call her and she'll just say when and where.

 — Larry Nelson, Brenda Howard's partner, in "Remembering Brenda: An Ode To the 'Mother of Pride'"

 The New York Area Bisexual Network

-Another major contribution Brenda Howard made to the LGBT+ community was her involvement in organizing a network for the bi community in her local area.
-After a long history of LGBT+ activism, Brenda Howard co-founded the New York Area Bisexual Network in 1987.
+Another major contribution Howard made to the LGBT+ community was her involvement in organizing a network for the bi community in her local area.
+After a long history of LGBT+ activism, Howard co-founded the New York Area Bisexual Network in 1987.
 The New York Area Bisexual Network is a central communications network for bi and bi-friendly activist groups throughout New York City and the surrounding tri-state area.
-Brenda Howard modeled the New York Area Bisexual Network after other successful regional bisexual networks, including the East Coast Bisexual Network (now known as the Bisexual Resource Center) and the Bay Area Bisexual Network.
+Howard modeled the New York Area Bisexual Network after other successful regional bisexual networks, including the East Coast Bisexual Network (now known as the Bisexual Resource Center) and the Bay Area Bisexual Network.